 Supported decision-making and advance directives are complementary approaches that empower individuals in planning for their future care needs while respecting their autonomy and preferences.
 Supported decision-making empowers individuals to make choices that reflect their preferences and values with the assistance of trusted supporters, allowing them to exercise their autonomy and agency in making day-to-day decisions about their lives.

-Advance directives, such as durable powers of attorney and living wills, guide future situations where support might be needed due to incapacity or end-of-life care.
-These documents allow individuals to express their wishes and preferences in advance, ensuring their values and beliefs are respected even if they cannot communicate or make decisions independently.
+Durable powers of attorney and living wills guide future situations where you might need support due to incapacity or end-of-life care.
+These documents let individuals express their wishes and preferences in advance, ensuring they respect their values and beliefs even if they cannot communicate or make decisions independently.

 Individualized planning lies at the heart of both supported decision-making and advance directives, emphasizing the importance of tailoring plans to meet each individual’s needs and preferences.
-Instead of adopting a one-size-fits-all approach, individuals are encouraged to engage in proactive planning that reflects their unique circumstances, values, and goals.
+Engage in proactive planning that reflects your unique circumstances, values, and goals, rather than adopting a one-size-fits-all approach.
 This may involve identifying trusted supporters, discussing medical care and treatment preferences, and documenting instructions for future decision-making.

 Supported decision-making and advance directives work together synergistically to empower individuals in planning for their future care needs while respecting their autonomy and preferences.
-By integrating these concepts and engaging in individualized planning, individuals can confidently navigate life’s complexities, knowing their values and wishes will be honored and respected.
+When individuals integrate these concepts and engage in individualized planning, they confidently navigate life’s complexities, knowing others will honor and respect their values and wishes.

 Benefits Beyond Avoiding Guardianship